Thai curry

 2. Add onion and fresh minced garlic, if using either of those ingredients.

-3. Add your chicken or beef and saute it.
-Sometimes I sprinkle coriander and ginger powder on the meat for extra flavor, but this isn’t necessary.
+3. Add the meat, seafood, or poultry, and saute it.
+Sometimes I sprinkle coriander and ginger powder over it for extra flavor, but this isn’t necessary.

-4. Transfer the chicken or beef to a plate when it’s done cooking.
+4. Transfer your protein source to a plate when it’s done cooking.

 5. Add a few tablespoons (or the amount you want) of Thai curry paste to the skillet or Dutch oven, and saute it for a few minutes.
 Keep in mind that the more paste you add, the spicier (and higher in sodium) this dish will be.